Skip to main content

 Proper adjustment of these parameters ensures a smooth entry into the cut while minimizing abrupt tool engagement.

-The Lead-In angle, together with the Lead-In length, defines the tool’s entry movement at feed rate before the machining path begins.
-This movement allows the tool to progressively engage the material and apply the tool diameter compensation (G41 or G42).
+The Lead in angle, together with the Lead in length, defines the tool’s entry movement at feed rate before the machining path begins.
+This movement allows the tool to progressively engage the material and apply tool diameter compensation (G41/G42).

-The Lead-Out angle, together with the Lead-Out length, defines the exit movement of the tool at feed rate after the machining path.
+The Lead out angle, together with the Lead out length, defines the tool’s exit movement at feed rate after the machining path.

 JavaScript errors detected